salem11111111/SPLQ/README.md

   index=* (host="" OR host="" OR host="" OR host="")
   | table _time host orig_host src_ip dest_ip ComputerName
   ```
+This Splunk query uses the metadata command to gather summary information about all hosts in Splunk (type=hosts index=*).
+It starts by finding all host entries and then uses dedup host to keep only one entry per host.
+The eval current_time=now() command creates a field storing the current time, and eval timediff=round((current_time-lastTime)/60,2) calculates the time difference (in minutes) between now and the last time data was seen from each host.
+It then sets a threshold of 120 minutes and uses eval Current_status=if(timediff>threshold,"missed","active") to label each host as "active" or "missed" depending on whether it’s been longer than 120 minutes since the last log.
+The convert ctime(...) commands turn time fields into human-readable formats.
+It removes unnecessary fields with fields - type,recentTime,totalCount and then keeps only relevant columns with fields host,firstTime,lastTime,current_time,Current_status,timediff,threshold.
+It sorts the results so "missed" hosts appear first, renames timediff to timediff(m) for clarity, and finally uses search host="" OR host="" ... to filter for specific hosts (placeholders here).
+This query is designed to monitor host activity and flag hosts that haven’t reported data recently.
   ```
   | metadata type=hosts index=* | dedup host  | eval current_time=now()  | eval timediff=round((current_time-lastTime)/60,2) | eval threshold=120 | eval Current_status=if(timediff>threshold,"missed","active")  | convert ctime(lastTime), ctime(current_time), ctime(firstTime)  | fields - type,recentTime,totalCount  | fields host,firstTime,lastTime,current_time,,Current_status,timediff,threshold  | sort - Current_status,timediff  | rename timediff as timediff(m)  | search host="" OR host="" OR host="" OR host=""
   ```

 **Excessive Logins**
+This Splunk query searches across all indexes (index=*) for events where the src field is empty (src="") and either signature_id=4776 (which relates to Windows authentication events) or action=success (indicating successful authentication attempts).
+It uses eval account_type=if(match(user, "\\$$"), "Machine Account", "Human Account") to classify accounts: if the username ends with a $, it’s considered a “Machine Account” (like a computer account), otherwise it’s a “Human Account.”
+The stats command groups results by src and calculates various summaries: the total number of events (count AS total_events), all action types seen (values(action)), the number of different actions (dc(action)), all destination systems (values(dest)), the count of unique destinations (dc(dest)), all account types (values(account_type)), all usernames involved (values(user)), the first time an event was seen (min(_time)), and the last time (max(_time)).
+The convert ctime(first_seen) ctime(last_seen) command turns those timestamps into human-readable dates, and sort -total_events lists results with the most active sources at the top.
+This query is useful for summarizing authentication activity from sources with missing IP information and detecting unusual patterns of logins across accounts.
   ```
   index=* src="" (signature_id=4776 OR action=success)
   | eval account_type=if(match(user, "\\$$"), "Machine Account", "Human Account")